swico/qr-bill/README.md

 syntax of the additional structured payment information (also known as **Swico-String**).

 It accepts either plain text files which represent the payload of the QR-code, or image files (PNG format) which contain the QR-code to analyse.
+You can also upload a PDF and it will try to identify and extract the first valid QR-code.

 [![Swico QR Validator](web/figure-qr-validator-1.png)](https://www.swiss-qr-invoice.org/validator)